Creating and Running a Laravel Project in ServBay

 .env

-has settings for MySQL:dotenvDB_CONNECTION=mysql DB_HOST=127.0.0.1 DB_PORT=3306 # ServBay's default MySQL port DB_DATABASE=servbay_laravel_app DB_USERNAME=root DB_PASSWORD=password # ServBay's default MySQL password
+database configuration points to MySQL:dotenvDB_CONNECTION=mysql DB_HOST=127.0.0.1 DB_PORT=3306 # ServBay default MySQL port DB_DATABASE=servbay_laravel_app DB_USERNAME=root DB_PASSWORD=password # ServBay default MySQL password

 1